Darce-One/featureBasedPlaylists/README.md

 present the data, and run an interactive web-app to build playlists based on features and similarity.

 ## Installation:
-Create a python environment, and run `pip install -r requirements.txt`.
-Code was tested with python-3.11.
+Create a python 3.10 environment in conda, and run `pip install -r requirements.txt`.
+Code was tested with python-3.10.
 Essentia is known to be troublesome to install on linux and windows, sorry about that.

 ## Use: